AyubSourjah/SftpFolderMonitor-Solution/SftpFolderMonitor/README.md

 - Structured logging with Serilog to console and file
 - Runs as a background service with proper lifecycle management
 - Comprehensive error handling and validation
+- Built-in upload retry: up to 3 attempts with a configurable delay between retries (default 3 seconds)

 ## Architecture